Sirhurryup/Designing-Scalable-Systems-for-Real-People/projects/ iam-systems/project2-secure-remote-access.md

 ### Why This Matters
 Access is the first layer of control in any system.
 By limiting SSH access to a specific IP, I reduced the attack surface while maintaining administrative control.

-## Part 2 Advanced Windows (EC2 & Remote Desktop Protocol (RDP))

 ### Objective
-Establish secure remote desktop access to a Windows EC2 instance to support graphical administrartion and enterprise workloads.
-RDP enables full desktop access, making it easier to manage applications, troubeshoot issues, and support enterprise workflows.
+Establish secure remote desktop access to a Windows EC2 instance to support graphical administration and enterprise workloads.

+### What I Did

+- Launched a Windows EC2 instance
+- Created a key pair to decrypt the administrator password
+- Configured a Security Group to allow RDP (port 3389)
+- Restricted access to **my IP address** to reduce exposure
+- Retrieved the Windows administrator password using the key pair
+- Connected to the instance using Remote Desktop Protocol (RDP)

 ---

-### What I Will Do

-- Launch a Windows EC2 instance
-- Configure a Security Group to allow RDP (port 3389)
+### RDP Access

+- Downloaded the RDP file from AWS
-- Retrieve the Windows administrator password using the key pair
+- Used the key pair to decrypt the administrator password
-- Connect to the instance using Remote Desktop Protocol
+- Connected to the Windows instance using Remote Desktop

+---

+### Verification

+- Successfully logged into the Windows desktop environment
+- Confirmed full access to system interface and administrative tools

+---

 ### Why This Matters

-Modern organizations rarely operate on a signle operating system.
-Supporting both Linux and Windows enviroments is critical for real-world cloud operations.
+Not all systems are managed through the command line.
+Many enterprise environments rely on Windows-based infrastructure that requires graphical access.

+By configuring RDP securely, I demonstrated the ability to manage a broader range of systems while maintaining control over access through IP restrictions and encrypted authentication.

 ---